In-Depth Damage Guide

 Notice how the Damage per Second (henceforth DPS) is practically identical even though the damage range differs.
 This is important for builds that aim to one-shot bosses or do the most damage in as few attacks as possible.
 To calculate the average weapon damage, you use the following formula:

-If you also compare the difference in Attacks per Second (henceforth ApS), which you can find underneath the damage range, you would see that bows have 1.1 ApS and crossbows have 0.9 ApS.
-The difference between the two is calculated by taking 1.1/0.9 = 1.22, or an increase of 22.2% ApS.
-This means that in a long fight, the DPS for the two weapons would be identical from base damage and ApS perspectives.
+If we compare the average damage for the Polearm and Glaive, we get 582/524 = 1.1106 or an increase of 11.06% damage for the Polearm.
+We can also calculate the difference in Attacks per Second (henceforth ApS), which you can find underneath the damage range.
+Glaives have 1 ApS and Polearms have 0.9 ApS, and the difference between the two is calculated by taking 1/0.9 = 1.1111, or an increase of 11.11% ApS.
+This means that in a long fight, the DPS for the two weapons would be close to identical from base damage and ApS perspectives.

 Another factor to keep in mind when comparing weapons is something commonly referred to as the implicit stat or implicit affix.
 Right under the weapons ApS, we have a damage stat generally unique to that damage type and this may vary within the same weapon type for certain unique items.
-Using the example from earlier, although the weapons have the same DpS, we may value [+]Vulnerable Damage% more than we value [+%]Distant Damage%.
-Thus, a crossbow may have a higher damage value to our build.
+Using the example from earlier, although the weapons have the same DpS, we may value [+]Vulnerable Damage% more than we value [+%]Damage to Elites% or vice versa.
+Thus, either weapon may have a higher damage value to our build with all factors included.
 It is important to understand that while implicit holds value, this stat is typically in the additive multiplier, and its effectiveness and importance can thus vary depending on the situation.

 Skill %